binpash/try/INSTRUCTIONS.md

 ```sh
 cd /home/vagrant/try && python3 scripts/eval_ae.py run setup
 ```
-This prepares the Docker images, installs the local partial-specification miner package, and builds the dependency-tracking components used by the later steps.
+This installs the dependencies for all all five use-cases.
-Then, run each step of the evaluation:
+After this is complete, run each step of the evaluation:

 ```sh
 # §5.1 Risky or Cryptic LLM Suggestions